nopnop2002/esp-idf-web-gpio/README.md

 # Definition GPIO
-GPIO pin numbers are defined in csv/gpio.csv.
+The GPIO pin number to control is defined in csv/gpio.csv.
 The file gpio.csv has three columns.
 In the first column you need to specify the GPIO number.
 On the ESP32, GPIO up to 39.
 On the ESP32-S2, GPIO up to 53.
 This project don't care about the maximum number of GPIO.
 You need to define it carefully.

-In the second column you have to specify the GPIO direction.
+In the second column you have to specify the GPIO Initial direction.
 The GPIO direction is either I(for INPUT) or O(for OUTPUT).
 On the ESP32, GPIOs 35-39 are input-only so cannot be used as outputs.
 On the ESP32-S2, GPIO 46 is input-only so cannot be used as outputs.